MMongelli99/ASL-Research/README.md

 <br>

-Future Work:
+## Future Work

-    * Be able to pass multiple csv files to the program to make creating multiple animations at once less tedious
+- Be able to pass multiple csv files to the program to <br>
+  make creating multiple animations at once less tedious

-        * It would be good to add more detail to the progress report in this case
+    * It would be good to add more detail <br>
+      to the progress report in this case

-        * The process of creating and saving the animaiton is currently very slow, so a status report indicates if the animation is 10%...20%...etc until completion
+    * The process of creating and saving the animation <br>
+      is currently very slow, so a status report indicates <br>
+      if the animation is `10%` ... `20%` ... etc until completion

-        * If the program is made able to convert multiple files to animations at once, it would be good to show the user approximately when the animations will be done rendering so they know how long they will need to leave their terminal running
+    * If the program is made able to convert multiple files <br>
+      to animations at once, it would be good to show the <br>
+      user approximately when the animations will be done <br>
+      rendering so they know how long they will need to <br>
+      leave their terminal running

-    * Make it possible to enable/disable the plot being shown
+- Make it possible to enable / disable the plot being shown

-        * If one simply wants to save several animations created from their CSVs, they shouldn't have to see it all pop up in multiple plot windows
+    * If one simply wants to save several animations created <br>
+      from their CSVs, they shouldn't have to see it all pop up <br>
+      in multiple plot window

-    * Improve speed:
+- Improve speed

-        * Line mode is currently very slow, could be sped up by saving all plot data so it doesnt have to be recalculated with each loop of the animation
+    * Line mode is currently very slow, could be sped up by <br>
+      saving all plot data so it doesn't have to be recalculated <br>
+      with each loop of the animation

-        * There could be ways to speed up the process of the first loop as well
+    * There could be ways to speed up <br>
+      the process of the first loop as well

-    * Be able to plot points and lines at the same time
+- Be able to plot points and lines at the same time

-        * Will greatly improve the viewer's ability to interpret the signs being performed by the hand
+    * Will greatly improve the viewer's ability to <br>
+      interpret the signs being performed by hand

 <!----------------------------------------------------------------------------->